tflem/smart_touch_app/README.md

-# Smart Touch Laser Aesthetics

-> Welcome to Smart Touch Laser Aesthetics.
-This is a laser hair removal website/blog application, which features or will feature the following:
+# README

+This README would normally document whatever steps are necessary to get the application up and running.

+Things you may want to cover:

-* Ruby on Rails 5
+* Ruby version

+* System dependencies

+* Configuration

-* HTML
+* Database creation

-* CSS
+* Database initialization

+* How to run the test suite

+* Services (job queues, cache servers, search engines, etc.)

-* jQuery
+* Deployment instructions

-* PostgreSQL
+* ...